Quick Summary

 10 | NH 19 | Delhi – Amritsar | 1,435 | Delhi-Amritsar Highway | Connects Delhi to the holy city of Amritsar |

-India boasts 599 highways, which include both state and National highways.
-This is the astounding total number of highways that the nation has, and is ever-expanding.
-The Indian Government has made its mission to make the national highways act as an advantage to India and help it in its aim for global domination.
+India boasts 599 highways, including both state and National highways.
+This is the astounding total number of highways that the nation has and is ever-expanding.
+The Indian Government has made it its mission to make the national highways an advantage to India and help it achieve its aim of global domination.

-The National Highway Authority of India (NHAI) is at the epicenter of the whole mission of the Government to modernize the national highways.
-Its main objective is to maintain the national highways and expand the national highways for better movement of vehicles throughout the country.
-The NHAI was set up by a special Act through the Parliament of India in 1988, and it is working day and night to keep our highways safe.
+The National Highway Authority of India (NHAI) is at the epicenter of the government’s mission to modernize the national highways.
+Its main objective is to maintain and expand the national highways for better vehicle movement throughout the country.
+The NHAI was set up by a special Act through the Parliament of India in 1988, and it works day and night to keep our highways safe.

 These national highways are the base of the pyramid on which the Indian economy stands.
-As almost 70% of India’s population stays in villages and their main source of income is agriculture, the national highways help the farmers take their stock for sale at the nearest markets.
+As almost 70% of India’s population lives in villages and their primary source of income is agriculture, the national highways help the farmers sell their stock at the nearest markets.
 National highways are a lifeline for transport, which cannot be questioned.

 Here’s what makes NH 44 Route so special:

 While NH 44 Route reigns supreme in terms of national highways, it’s worth mentioning that India also has a growing network of expressways.
 These are typically high-speed, controlled-access roads designed for long-distance travel.
-Currently, the title of longest expressway in India goes to the Agra-Lucknow Expressway, but with India’s infrastructure development continuing at a rapid pace, this may change in the future.
+Currently, the longest expressway in India is the Agra-Lucknow Expressway.
+Still, with India’s infrastructure development continuing rapidly, this may change.

-NH 44 (Grand Trunk Road) is the Longest Road in India & it’s more than just a road, it’s a journey that allows you to discover the true essence of India.
-So, pack your bags, hit the gas, and get ready to conquer the longest national highway in India!
+NH 44 (Grand Trunk Road) is the longest road in India, and it’s more than just a road – it’s a journey that lets you discover the true essence of India.
+Stretching across diverse landscapes and cultures, this longest highway in India connects the northern and southern parts of the country, offering travelers an unforgettable experience.
+Whether you’re passing through bustling cities, serene villages, or historical landmarks, the longest road in India encapsulates India’s rich heritage and vibrant life.
+So, pack your bags, hit the gas, and get ready to conquer the longest road in India on an adventure like no other!

-Now, let’s take a closer look at the details of NH 44 Route.
-It is 4112 kilometers long and passes through 12 states.
-Now, that is something we don’t see every day.
-Going through most of the important states of the country, it has its own place in the geography of the country.
+Now, let’s take a closer look at the details of the NH 44 Route.
+It is 4112 kilometers long and passes through 12 states, which is something we don’t see every day.
+It passes through most of the country’s important states and has its place in the country’s geography.

 If we are to compare our very own NH44 highways with other major highways worldwide, the first one that comes to notice is US Route 20.
-It covers a total of 3365 miles, which is 5415 kilometers long. and it starts in Boston and runs through more than a dozen states till Newport in Oregon.
+It covers a total of 3365 miles, which is 5415 kilometers long. it starts in Boston and runs through over a dozen states until Newport in Oregon.

 Understand that NH 44 strategically connects the north to the south of the country.
 The highway bridges the gap between the different food habits of both extremes

-India’s vast network of national highways connects cities, towns, and villages across the country.
+India’s vast network of national highways connects cities, towns, and villages.
 But not all highways are created equal!
-While some stretch for hundreds or even thousands of kilometers, others serve a vital purpose in a much more compact way.
+While some stretch for hundreds or even thousands of kilometers, others serve a vital purpose much more compactly.
 Let’s zoom in on the title holders for the shortest national highways in India.

-This tiny titan clocks in at a length of only 5 kilometers (3.1 miles).
+This tiny titan is only 5 kilometers (3.1 miles) long.
 It traverses the state of Maharashtra, acting as a spur (short branch) connecting with the larger NH 48.
 Despite its short distance, NH 548 plays a crucial role in facilitating the movement of people and goods within the region.

-Located in the state of Jharkhand, NH 118 also boasts a length of just 5 kilometers (3.1 miles).
+NH 118 is just 5 kilometers (3.1 miles) long and located in the state of Jharkhand.
 It connects the towns of Asanbani and Jamshedpur, serving as a vital link for local traffic and commerce.

 While these highways may not be record breakers in terms of distance, they are nonetheless significant for the areas they serve.
 They demonstrate how even a short stretch of road can play a big role in connecting communities and supporting economic activity.